ProjectOpenSea/opensea-js/README.md

 npm test
 ```

-Note that the tests require access to both Infura and the OpenSea API.
+Note that the tests require access to Alchemy and the OpenSea API.
 The timeout is adjustable via the `test` script in `package.json`.

 **Generate Documentation**